-VIII.
+XI.
 ELIGIBLE TENANT-BASED RENTAL ASSISTANCE COSTS

 - 1. Rental assistance: RRH subsidy funds may be used to pay rental costs associated with eligible housing.
 Housing is eligible if: - a.
 It passes the Housing Quality Standards Inspection; - b.
-RRH Household and landlord sign a one-year lease for first year of occupancy. - 2.
-Move-in costs: Rental subsidies may pay move-in costs including first and last month's rent and a security deposit (equivalent of up to 2 month's rent.) - a.
-Security deposits, minus any portion a landlord holds on to pay for damages or back rent and in accordance with Vermont landlord tenant law, are given back to Households when they exit a unit. - b.
-If the Household is entering into a new RRH subsidized unit, the security deposit should be applied to security deposits costs in the new unit.
+RRH household and landlord sign a one-year lease for first year of occupancy unless otherwise waived - 2.
+Move-in costs: Rental subsidies may pay move-in costs including first and last month's rent and a security deposit. - a.
+Security deposits may be an equivalent of up to 2 month's rent provided the landlord asks that of all tenants and it is no prohibited in the rental area. - a.
+Security deposits, minus any portion a landlord retains to pay for damages or back rent and in accordance with Vermont landlord tenant law, are given back to households when they exit a unit. - b.
+If the household is entering into a new RRH subsidized unit, the security deposit should be applied to security deposit costs in the new unit.
 Additional rental subsidy funds can be used to cover any additional security deposit amount needed in the new unit. - 3.
-Damages: The Security Deposit may be used pay a landlord for damages due to participant action not to exceed one month's rent, one time, per participant, per unit, only at exit from unit, and in alignment with Vermont Tenant/ Landlord law.

-Sponsor Agencies will complete a walk-through of the unit with the Household within 3 days of move-out and document any damages to the unit.
-A landlord must request damage payment in writing, detailing damages and anticipated or real repair costs, within 14 days of the last day the Household resided in unit.

-4. Vacancy: Rental subsidies may pay a landlord for vacancy costs for a maximum of 30 days from the end of the month in which the unit was vacated, unless unit is occupied by another eligible person within that time; and for up to 90 days when a Household is staying in an institution for 90 days or less and will return to the unit.
+Damages: The security deposit may be used to pay a landlord for damages, not to exceed one month's rent, due to participant action.
+Payment is allowed one time per participant, per unit, only at exit from unit, and in alignment with Vermont Tenant/ Landlord law. - Sponsor Agencies will complete a walk-through of the unit with the household within 3 days of move-out and document any damages to the unit.
+A landlord must request damage payment in writing, detailing damages and anticipated or real repair costs, within 14 days of the last day the household resided in unit.
+Landlord request must be summitted to VCRHYP, who will approve or deny and inform VSHA. - 4.
+Vacancy: Rental subsidies may pay a landlord for vacancy costs for a maximum of 30 days from the end of the month in which the unit was vacated, unless unit is occupied by another eligible person within that time; and for up to 90 days when a household is staying in an institution for 90 days or less and will return to the unit.
+Sponsor Agency should communicate with VCRHYP, who will approve vacancy payments and inform VSHA.

-IX.
+XII.
 SERVICE AVAILABILITY AND DELIVERY

-- 1. Sponsor Agencies must offer a minimum of one (1) hour-long case management meeting per month with a Household.
-Best practice service delivery will cater to a Household's needs and meet more frequently, if necessary, to support attainment of participant goals. - 2.
-A Housing Stability Plan should be created with the Household upon project entry, defining participant goals and outlining service availability. - 3.
+- 1. Sponsor Agencies must offer a minimum of one (1) hour-long case management meeting per month to a household.
+Best practice service delivery will cater to a household's needs and Sponsor Agencies will be available to meet more frequently, if necessary, to support attainment of participant goals. - 2.
+A Housing Plan of Care should be created with the household upon project entry, defining participant goals and outlining service availability. - 3.
 Households may choose not to participate in services and this will not affect project eligibility.
-A Household may not be terminated from the project for failing to participate in case management. - 4.
-Sponsor Agencies should document attempted monthly case management contacts with Households who are not engaging in services. - 5.
+A household may not be terminated from the project for failing to participate in case management. - 4.
+Sponsor Agencies should document attempted monthly case management contacts with households who are not engaging in services. - 5.
 Sponsor Agencies must follow a housing first model and the YHDP service philosophy, included in the appendix.
 Services provided by the Sponsor Agency must focus on housing stability, employment and/ or educational advancement, well-being, and building permeant connections. - 6.
-Case management may continue up to 6 months beyond the termination of rental assistance, even if Household received the total 24-months of rental subsidy.
+Case management may continue up to 6 months beyond the termination of rental assistance, even if household received the total 24 months of rental subsidy or exited due to being over income.

-X. RESPONSIBILITIES WHEN HOUSEHOLD IS HOUSED
+XIII.
+RESPONSIBILITIES WHEN HOUSEHOLD IS HOUSED